xiaohegong/csc207-project/README.md

 This program was created with collective effort.

 Team members responsible for this program are the following:
-George Huang
-Stew Esho
-Yasemin Arson
-Xiaohe Gong
+George Huang, Stew Esho, Yasemin Arson, Xiaohe Gong